 Eden Foods Snacks: They have 1 lb (and smaller) packages of dried organic berries, nuts, and seeds.
 If sunflower oil is not for you, then look at the ingredients carefully!
 Right now, I feel drawn to the wild berry mix* (which has dried berries, nuts, and seeds).
 This one is not AIP-friendly.

 Eden Foods Sea Vegetables: I usually get the brand of seaweed I mention below, (and usually just because I’m in a store, I’m hungry, and it’s available) but I’m interested in trying some of these options!
-If I remember correctly, I recently read that, sea vegetables (especially dulce) are supposed to be really good for you in times of stress.
+If I remember correctly, I recently read that sea vegetables* and especially dulce*, (but be aware of the shellfish warning) are supposed to be really good for you in times of stress.
 If you’re having to eat your emergency stash, it’s probably a stressful time.

 GimMe Seaweed Snacks*: This seaweed is organic - which I’m actually not sure about.
 Is organic good when it comes to growing in the ocean?
 Do you want “farmed” seaweed?
 I don’t know.
 What I do know is that unlike the canned foods and dried snacks above, I’ve had this product and it’s pretty good!
 I choose the sea salt flavored one, but there are lots of options!

 Epic Protein: This is a fun way to get some good quality dried meat with lots of variety!
 Poultry and fish options are available as well.
 We take these on the road trips I mentioned in my last blog.